Actively Recruiting

 - Known microsatellite instability (MSI-H) or mismatch repair deficiency (dMMR)

-- Clinical high-risk situation requiring adjuvant chemotherapy
+- Clinical high risk situations requiring adjuvant chemotherapy

 - Age under 18 years

-- Pregnant or breastfeeding
+- Pregnant or breastfeeding patients

 - WHO performance status 2 or higher

-- Second cancer except certain low-risk or treated cancers
+- Second cancer except certain low-risk types

-- Organ, stem cell, or bone marrow transplantation
+- Organ, stem cell or bone marrow transplantation

 - Known hypersensitivity to capecitabine

-- Recent medication with brivudine, sorivudine, or analogues
+- Recent medication with brivudine, sorivudine or analogues

 - Known dihydropyrimidine dehydrogenase deficiency